cornerstonejs/dicomParser/README.md

 _Does not hide the underlying data stream from you_

 I have used many DICOM parsing libraries over the years and most of them either hide the underlying byte stream from you or make it difficult to access.
-There are times when you need to access the underlying bytes  - and it can it is frustrating when the library works against you.
+There are times when you need to access the underlying bytes  - and it is frustrating when the library works against you.
 A few examples of the need for this include UN VR's, private attributes, encapsulated pixel data and implicit little endian transfer syntaxes (which unfortunately are still widely being used) when you don't have a complete data dictionary.